10 Powerful Productivity Tips for Remote Workers

 Another challenge that new digital nomads in particular face is that although they now have the freedom to work when and where they want, they still have this pressure to work Monday through Friday between the hours of 9 am - 5 pm.

 However, being a digital nomad and remote worker means you can embrace your own unique working style.
 For example, if you’re a night person, embrace that and work nights.
-The same applies to where you work too.
+The same applies to where you work, too.
 If you prefer working in a cafe instead of a coworking space, then do that.
 As a digital nomad, this is now your time to live life on your terms.
-Of course, when you work may depend on your remote employer, however, since most distributed teams have staff across the globe this shouldn’t be too much of an issue.
+Of course, when you work may depend on your remote employer; however, since most distributed teams have staff across the globe, this shouldn’t be too much of an issue.

 Personally, when I did full-time online marketing for a distributed team, we were able to pick our hours.
 However, we did have 2-3 hours of the day where we were all required to be online at the same time so that our hours would overlap.
-The purpose of this was so that we knew during these hours that everyone would all be available for any calls or communication that need to be had.
+The purpose of this was so that we knew during these hours that everyone would be available for any calls or communication that needed to be had.
 Then the rest of the time we went off and focused on getting our work done.

 You also want to sort out where you work best.
-Remember, as a digital nomad you have plenty of options.
+Remember, as a digital nomad, you have plenty of options.
 It could be from one of the top 8 coworking spaces in the world, a cute cafe down the road, or even working from home.
-GHet out there and try what works best for you.
+Get out there and try what works best for you.
 Who knows, a coworking space could be a great boost of inspiration and a great way to connect with a community of like-minded people.

-How to figure out WHERE you work best
+How to figure out WHERE you work best remotely

 When it comes to learning where you work best, give yourself some flexibility to learn without being too hard on yourself.
 For example, I came to learn that I work best from two locations a day.
-By doing so, it' gives me a chance to have a break.
-I also find that when I get started at my second location I feel more motivated because it feels like I’m starting my workday again.
+By doing so, it gives me a chance to have a break.
+I also find that when I get started at my second location, I feel more motivated because it feels like I’m starting my workday again.
 I also prefer to be surrounded by other people who are also working online, because it helps me feel like I’m not alone.
 However, if you prefer to work from home with no one around you, then embrace that.

 This process will take a bit of trial and error.
 Here’s how to approach it:

-• Try a new location from the list each day
+2. Try a new location from the list each day

 You can apply the same principles I mentioned above when determining when you work best.
 Brainstorm a few options, try them out, then reflect on how it felt.
-It felt good, then that’s when you should work, and if it made you feel “off” or stressful then don’t work during that time again.
+It felt good, then that’s when you should work, and if it made you feel “off” or stressed, then don’t work during that time again.

 Everyone is different.

-Some people prefer silence.
+• Some people prefer silence.
 Some people like background noise.

-Some people like working in the mornings.
+• Some people like working in the mornings.
 Some people prefer working in the evenings.

-Some people like working with lots of people around.
+• Some people like working with lots of people around.
 Some people prefer working alone.

 The wonderful part of being a digital nomad is that you can now work when and how you work best.
 Your schedule is no longer dictated by some obscure social 9-5 construct.